LemonAppDev/konsist/test-projects/konsist-path-tester/README.md

 # Konsist Path Tester

-This project is used to test root project folder resolution and Kotlin file querying logic.
+This project is used to test Kotlin file querying logic.

 Test project contains [root](.) module and two submodules ([app](.\app) and [data](.\data)).